urbit/developers.urbit.org/content/blog/literals.md

 #  What Every Hooner Should Know About Literals on Urbit

-The Hoon compiler handles conversions between values and applications of auras and molds automatically, and most of the time you won't be surprised.
+The Hoon compiler handles value/aura conversions and nesting automatically, and most of the time you won't be surprised (once you've satisfied the type checker).
 But sometimes you run into something like this:

 ```hoon
 > %~